NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Conspirator Dragon (Young).md

     desc: "`pf2:3` (concentrate,manipulate,occult,polymorph) **Frequency** once per hour\n* * *\n\n**Effect** Using the aid of magic and an exhausting amount of effort, the dragon quickly reshapes their body into the form of a generic humanoid figure.
 This has the effects of [[Spells/Humanoid Form|Humanoid Form]] except that it lasts only 1 minute, and the dragon doesn't gain the +4 status bonus to Deception as the transformation makes use of the dragon's body to crudely mimic a humanoid form.
 The dragon can Dismiss the effect.\n\nWhenever the effect ends, the dragon leaves behind scraps of magically conjured flesh, which could give away the dragon's presence."

   - name: "Smoke Breath"
-    desc: "`pf2:2` (occult,poison) The dragon unleashes a noxious cloud of smoke that deals 7d6 poison damage in a @Template[cone|distance:40] (DC 26 Fortitude check save).
+    desc: "`pf2:2` (occult,poison) The dragon unleashes a noxious cloud of smoke that deals 7d6 poison damage in a 40-foot cone (DC 26 Fortitude check save).
 The smoke remains for 1 minute.
 This has the effects of [[Spells/Mist|Mist]], except it fills the cone's area.\n\nThe dragon can't use Smoke Breath again for 1d4 rounds."

   - name: "Sneak Attack"
     desc: "  The dragon's Strikes deal an additional 2d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] targets."